xSavitar/Wiki-Twitter-Bot/README.md

   node server.js
   ```

-5. You are almost done :+1:
+6. You are almost done, deploy the app to run as a web service and there you go :+1: